-DLO Haiti, Inc. (DLO) is an innovative water purification and distribution business founded in 2013, which aims to develop a sustainable and scalable model to access clean water in Haiti.
+In response to these tragedies, DLO Haiti, Inc. (DLO), an innovative water purification and distribution business, was founded in 2013 with the goal of developing a sustainable and scalable model to access clean water in Haiti.

 DLO’s distribution hubs consist of “off-grid” water treatment centers that produce clean water sold directly to walk-in customers from the surrounding communities or delivered to local small resellers.
 Because demand for clean water is ubiquitous, the distribution of this highly valued commodity is an effective entry point.
 Small vendors are eager to sell clean water and the logistics for the distribution of water also provides consumer goods to the same small vendors.
 By integrating decentralized water infrastructure with last-mile logistics supported by lean and easy to use mobile technology, DLO aims to increase cost-efficiency and profitability for both.